ducanhdt/openai_whisper_finetuning/readme.md

 [[Original Repo]](https://github.com/openai/whisper)
 [[Example Colab]](https://colab.research.google.com/drive/1aXj6ssi_y3qow-h6M8M1Q5tFgHE0n3UP?usp=sharing)

-In this setup we using a small part of LibriSpeech Dataset for finetuning the English model, other option is using Vivos dataset for finetuning Vietnamese model.
-In case you want to finetune in either other dataset or other language, check the "dataset.py".
-You also able to change the hyperparameters by modify "config.py"
+In this setup we use a small part of the LibriSpeech Dataset for finetuning the English model, the other option is using the Vivos dataset for finetuning the Vietnamese model.
+In case you want to finetune in either another dataset or another language, check the "dataset.py".
+You are also able to change the hyperparameters by modifying "config.py"

 Experiment on Vietnamese with Vivos Dataset, WER of the base Whisper model dropped from 45.56% to 24.27% after finetuning 5 epochs.

-python version: 3.7
+Python version: 3.7

-setup:
+Setup:
 ```bash
 pip install -r requirements.txt
 ```
-In case you wan to finetune model in Vietnamese, run this command to download the dataset:
+In case you want to finetune model in Vietnamese, run this command to download the dataset:
 ```bash
 python download_data_vivos.py
 tar -xvf vivos.tar.gz vivos